 - Q: Are there studios available for MFA Students?

-- A: Studio spaces are given to most MFA students, though these are subject to availability and are not guaranteed.
+- A: Studio spaces are given to most MFA students, though these are subject to availability and studio usage policies, and are not guaranteed.

 - Q: Is it possible to take a course in the School of Art if I am not currently a degree-seeking student?

 - A: Yes, though particular courses may not be accessible due to enrollment or prerequisite issues, and the faculty member must grant permission to students not currently enrolled in a degree program.
-Contact the College of Professional and International Education for more information on the Open University.
+Contact the College of Professional and Continuing Education for more information or visit the Open University website.